dacr/the-rules-for-good-code-examples/README.md

-# the rules for good code examples
+# The rules for good code examples

 Code examples are very important, each example is most of the time designed to focus on a particular feature/characteristic of a